ronmaple/basic_auth/README.md

 2. Incomplete `share` function.
 I would complete an `accessControl` pattern for the resource.
 Right now `author` is hard coded, but it can be added via the user from the middleware.

 3. The keyword search is tricky -- it depends on the scale.
-This uses mongodb regex search which is low performant in comparison to ElasticSearch, which I can implement, but it'll require design changes
+This uses mongodb regex search which is low performant and potentially insecure, in comparison to ElasticSearch.